w3f/polkadot-spec/src/docs/chap-state.md

 - **state_root:** formally indicated as ${H}_{{r}}$, is the root of the Merkle trie, whose leaves implement the storage for the system.

-- **extrinsics_root:** is the field which is reserved for the Runtime to validate the integrity of the extrinsics composing the block body.
+- **extrinsics\_root:** is the field which is reserved for the Runtime to validate the integrity of the extrinsics composing the block body.
 For example, it can hold the root hash of the Merkle trie which stores an ordered list of the extrinsics being validated in this block.
-The extrinsics_root is set by the runtime and its value is opaque to the Polkadot Host.
+The extrinsics\_root is set by the runtime and its value is opaque to the Polkadot Host.
 This element is formally referred to as ${H}_{{e}}$.

 - **digest:** this field is used to store any chain-specific auxiliary data, which could help the light clients interact with the block without the need of accessing the full storage as well as consensus-related data including the block signature.
 This field is indicated as ${H}_{{d}}$ ([Definition -def-num-ref-](chap-state#defn-digest)).

 :::
 ###### Image -img-num- Block Header {#img-block-header}
-import BlockHeader from '/static/img/kaitai_render/block_header.svg';

 <BlockHeader className="graphviz fix-img-size" />